 After qualifying for the necessary examination with flying colors, candidates become eligible to enter the second level i.e CA Integrated Professional Competence Course (CA IPCC).
 The aim of this stage of the CA course in India is to establish strong basics for the students thus helping them secure an articleship which is mandatory at this level.
 More emphasis is laid on the theoretical aspects of Chartered Accountancy which is further complemented by the practical learning in articleship.
 This level comprises 2 groups offering 7 subjects in total.
 Here are some core topics in the two groups:

 - Accounting for Special Transactions

-Once the candidates clear the 2 groups of CA IPCC examination and are through with 3 arduous years of intense articleship in firms, they can finally start preparing for the concluding milestone of their journey of CA course in India.
-This level is also bifurcated in two sections and has a total of 8 subjects.
-Following are some of the major topics of CA Final:
+Once the candidates clear the 2 groups of the CA IPCC examination and are through with 3 arduous years of intense articleship in firms, they can finally start preparing for the concluding milestone of their journey of CA course in India.
+This level is also bifurcated into two sections and has a total of 8 subjects.
+Following are some of the major topics of the CA Final:

 - Value Added Statement

 The duration for the two routes of the CA certification varies, i.e.